justinwoo/purescript-simple-json/docs/quickstart.md

       log ("Failed to parse the input as an integer: " <> show errs)
 ```

-Note that, because `JSON.readJSON` returns `Either MultipleErrors a`, the `Right` pattern match must be explicitly annotated in this case, since there's no other way to infer that we _actually_ want to parse out an `Int` here.
+Note that because `JSON.readJSON` returns `Either MultipleErrors a`, the compiler needs some help inferring that we want to parse out an `Int`.

+In this case, the pattern match was explicitly annotated as `Right (int :: Int)`, but in practice another function with concrete types being used in this context would help avoid any ambiguous type inference.

+## Writing Simple Types

-Writing simple types out as JSON strings is even easier:
+Writing simple types out as JSON strings is even easier.

+The following example renders an integer as "stringified" JSON and then prints it to the console.
 ```hs
 import Prelude
 import Effect (Effect)